-Decorative map of Southern Italy, based upon Blaeu's map of the Kingdom of Naples, which was in turn based on a 1620 map by Geovanni Antonio Magini.
+Decorative map of the Kingdom of Naples, based upon Blaeu's map, which was in turn based on a 1620 map by Geovanni Antonio Magini.

 At the time, Naples was a part of the Spanish dominion of the Habsburg Empire in Europe, as indicated by the Spanish arms at upper right.